-Welcome to Vamos
+Welcome to CADOS / VAMOS

 Topic of the project is variability of system software evoked by the non-functional properties of operating-system functions, which emerges from (a) different implementations of the same system function to make an appearance of certain non-functional properties and (b) the using level of those implementations in order to compensate for effects of these properties.